alielabridi/Image-recognition-reCaptcha-TensorFlow/README.md

 	with tf.Session() as sess:

-	    # Feed the image_data as input to the graph and get first prediction
+	    # Feed the ImagesReadMe/image_data as input to the graph and get first prediction

 	    softmax_tensor = sess.graph.get_tensor_by_name('final_result:0')

 	    predictions = sess.run(softmax_tensor, \

-	             {'DecodeJpeg/contents:0': image_data})
+	             {'DecodeJpeg/contents:0': ImagesReadMe/image_data})

 	    # Sort to show labels of first prediction in order of confidence